 Water is essential for the production of electricity.
-Currently, 91 percent of power generated by AEP requires water.
-Water is the fuel in our hydroelectric turbines and the steam electric process to produce steam and cool equipment, and is also used to scrub flue gas and transport combustion byproducts – and hydroelectric power is completely derived from the energy of flowing water.
-The water we use is generally returned to its original water source.
-Water consumption occurs when some of the water is lost to evaporation or to a water-consumptive process, such as flue gas scrubbing.
-Our captive barge fleet operates on several rivers and relies on consistent water levels to maintain operations, delivering fuel and other supplies to our generating facilities.
-Our coal and natural gas supply chains also rely on water to mine the coal and extract the natural gas.
+Currently, 91% of power generated by AEP requires water.
+Water is the fuel in our hydroelectric turbines and the steam electric process to produce steam and cool equipment, and is also used to scrub flue gas and transport combustion residuals.
+We return most of the water we use to its original source.
+Water consumption occurs when some of it is lost to evaporation or to a process, such as flue gas scrubbing, where it is released as water vapor.
+Our coal and natural gas supply chains rely on water to mine the coal and extract the natural gas.

 Water Use Reporting

 Because we place a high value on the importance of transparency, AEP extensively reports on our usage and management of water throughout our system in different forums.
 We do this through both required reporting, such as the U.S. Energy Information Administration, and through voluntary reporting efforts.
-For example, we participate annually in the CDP Water Survey.
-The 2018 questionnaire was issued on behalf of 655 investors representing $87 trillion in assets who seek business-critical information about water consumption and water use strategy and planning.
-In addition, AEP provides extensive water data in our Global Reporting Initiative (GRI) report.
+For example, we participate annually in the CDP Water Survey and provide extensive water data in our Global Reporting Initiative (GRI) report.

 Water Management in High-Risk Areas

 AEP operates several power plants in drought-prone regions of the country that require careful management of water use.
 Since 1999, the Texas Commission on Environmental Control has mandated that all Texas water rights holders implement a water conservation plan.
-Each entity is required to have voluntary, site-specific five-year and ten-year water conservation goals, as well as cost-effective solutions to ensure adequate water supply for all users in their regions.
+The plan must include voluntary, site-specific five-year and ten-year water conservation goals, as well as cost-effective solutions to ensure adequate water supply for all users in their regions.
 We update these plans every five years.
-Annual updates must be filed with the Texas Water Development Board.
+In addition, we file annual updates with the Texas Water Development Board.
 We have comprehensive water conservation plans in place for the Oklaunion, Pirkey, Welsh, Wilkes and Knox Lee Power Plants.
-In 2017, the plants conserved an estimated 1,700 million gallons through these plans, demonstrating their effectiveness.
+In 2019, the plants conserved an estimated 812 million gallons through these plans, demonstrating the effectiveness of this management approach.

-We also have a Drought Contingency Plan in place for the Knox Lee Plant, and we have to comply with Drought Contingency Plans for three water providers we secure water from to operate the plant.
-These plans are based on the storage volume of area reservoirs.
-We work with water providers to ensure the plans call for reasonable actions.
+In addition, we have a Drought Contingency Plan for the Knox Lee Plant and must comply with Drought Contingency Plans for three water providers who supply water to operate the plant.

-Water is important to power production, but it’s also essential for agriculture, drinking water and economic growth.
-In addition to planning for water needs, the states of Texas and Arkansas have initiatives to protect watersheds, in which AEP participates.
-For example, AEP Texas participates in a state-mandated effort to quantify necessary environmental flows for streams and rivers.
+Water is important to power production, but it is also essential for agriculture, drinking water and economic growth.
+In addition to planning for water needs, the states of Texas and Arkansas have initiatives to protect watersheds, and AEP participates in those.
+For example, in Texas, AEP participates in a state-mandated effort to quantify necessary environmental flows for streams and rivers.
 Environmental flows are the properties of water flow that strengthen or support aquatic ecosystems and human livelihood.

 In addition, AEP participates in voluntary efforts to protect the watershed of Caddo Lake, a Ramsar Convention designated wetland area.
-The Caddo Lake Ramsar wetlands is one of only 26 such sites in the United States and were the 13th site to gain this designation.
-In Arkansas, AEP is actively involved in the Illinois River Watershed Partnership, which has increased its efforts to plant trees and bushes to stabilize riverbanks.
+The Caddo Lake Ramsar wetlands is one of only 26 such sites in the United States.
+In Arkansas, AEP remains involved in the Illinois River Watershed Partnership, which has increased its efforts to plant trees and bushes to stabilize riverbanks.
 Recently, the AEP Foundation presented the Partnership with a $200,000 grant to support environmental education through 2021.
 In 2020, AEP joined EPRI’s Ohio River Interest Group.
 This will enable AEP to remain informed about Ohio River issues, such as invasive species, algal blooms, fish passage and endangered species management.